 Check use-by and sell-by dates on every packaged product and buy the product with the latest date.
 Be sure that seals are secure, that cans aren't dented or leaking, and that packaging is not ripped, torn, or missing.

 If the store is out of an advertised special, ask for a rain check.
 The check will be mailed to you when the product is restocked, so you'll be able to get the sale price even if the rain check arrives weeks later.

 Always keep food safety in mind when you're shopping.
-I double bag fresh meats and seafood to avoid cross-contamination with fresh produce.
-Don't put raw foods that need cooking on top of food that are eaten as is.
+Double bag fresh meats and seafood to avoid cross-contamination with fresh produce.
+Don't put raw foods that need to be cooked on top of foods that are eaten as is.
 Try to plan your shopping trip so cold foods are some of the last items you put in your cart so they stay chilled all the way home.